K0V4C/WeeklySprints/text_editor/README.md

 9. Simple Search
 10. Advanced Search with movement
 10. Even more advanced search
+12. Fixed front and back search

 #### Bugs:
 - *EMOJIS DONT WORK AND THEY HAVE TO GET FIXED*
-- ghost image of auto resizing before applying propper view
+- ghost image of auto resizing before applying propper view (this should be realated to line wrap)
 - random crash when resizing
-- pressing RIGHT goes twice FIXED
+- pressing RIGHT goes twice *FIXED*
 - emoji scrolling still doesnt work as it should
 - terminal smaller then 3 rows just breaks
 - weird bug when going full screen, somehow related to cluster emojies
-- Rendering order
+- Rendering order *FIXED*
-- For some reason backward search doesnt work with method and works without it
+- For some reason backward search doesnt work with method and works without it *FIXED*
-- Have to fix foward search
+- Have to fix foward search *FIXED*

 #### Improve:
 - No need to redraw as many times as I do